ankaAR/bestiario5e/_creatures/chain-devil.md

 ***Multiataque.*** The devil makes two attacks with its chains.

-***Chain.*** Melee Weapon Attack: +8 al ataque, alcance 10 pies, un objetivo.
+***Chain.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies, un objetivo.
 Impacto: 11 (2d6 + 4) slashing damage.
 The target is grappled (escape DC 14) if the devil isn't already grappling a creature.
 Until this grapple ends, the target is restrained and takes 7 (2d6) piercing damage at the start of each of its turns.

 ***Animate Chains (Recharges after a Short or Long Rest).*** Up to four chains the devil can see within 60 feet of it magically sprout razor-edged barbs and animate under the devil's control, provided that the chains aren't being worn or carried.